wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-audit/includes/investigate.md

 | UserIds  | meganb  |

 ## Check for sync activities
 If an attacker uses an email client to download messages in a mailbox, they can disconnect the computer from the Internet and view the messages offline.
-This means mailbox auditing would not be able to audit these activities.
-You should assume all synced email messages were compromised if the request came from the attacker’s PC or Mac.
+As a result, mailbox auditing would not be able to audit these activities.
+Assume all synced email messages were compromised if the request came from the attacker’s PC or Mac.
 To search for *MailItemsAccessed* records where the mail items were accessed via a sync operation, run the following command substituting the values for *EndDate, StartDate*, and *UserIds* values with what is appropriate for your situation.

 `Search-UnifiedAuditLog -StartDate 05/13/2020 -EndDate 05/14/2020 -UserIds meganb -Operations MailItemsAccessed -ResultSize 1000 | Where {$_.AuditData -like '*"MailAccessType","Value":"Sync"*'} | FL`